Wall Street slumps, gives back chunk of week's strong gains

 The reports follow others from earlier in the week showing parts of the U.S. economy slowing more than expected.
 While that raises the threat of a recession, it also has traders pulling back expectations for how aggressively the Federal Reserve will raise interest rates next week.
 Instead of a full percentage point, traders now see an increase of 0.75 percentage points as the most likely outcome.

-The weakness for Snap could mean pressure on other tech companies that depend on advertising, which also happen to be among Wall Street's most important and influential stocks.
-The parents of both Google and Facebook are scheduled to report their earnings next week.
+The weakness for Snap could mean pressure on other tech companies that depend on advertising, which also happen to be among Wall Street's most influential stocks.
+The parent companies of both Google and Facebook are scheduled to report their earnings next week.

-Data storage company Seagate Technology lost 9.4% after it said anti-COVID measures in Asia and a slowing global economic conditions last quarter hit its results, which fell short of forecasts.
+Data storage company Seagate Technology lost 8.2% after it said anti-COVID measures in Asia and slowing global economic conditions last quarter hit its results, which fell short of forecasts.

-Verizon dropped 7.8% after its profit fell short of forecasts, though its revenue squeaked past.
+Verizon dropped 7.7% after its profit fell short of expectations, though its revenue squeaked past.
 It also cut its forecast for earnings this year.

 The encouraging data bolstered some recent comments from CEOs at big banks, who said their customers appear to be in solid financial shape despite all the worries about inflation and the economy.

-HCA Healthcare surged 12.2% for the biggest gain in the S&P 500 after delivering better results than Wall Street forecast.
-Oilfield services provider Schlumberger rose 4.6% after it also reported stronger profits than expected.
+HCA Healthcare surged 12.5% for the biggest gain in the S&P 500 after delivering better results than Wall Street forecast.
+Oilfield services provider

 Despite Friday's drops for Wall Street, the S&P 500 is still on pace for a gain of more than 2%.

 Besides the easing of Treasury yields over the week, dropping prices for crude oil and other commodities also provided some relief on the inflation front.
-They add to some datapoints suggesting inflation may be close to peaking, such as easing expectations for future inflation, said Nate Thooft, senior portfolio manager at Manulife Investment Management.
+They add to some signals suggesting inflation may be close to peaking, such as easing expectations for inflation in future years, said Nate Thooft, senior portfolio manager at Manulife Investment Management.

 “Inflation is the most important thing,” he said.
 “It’s not earnings, it’s not the Fed, it’s not interest rates themselves.
 It’s the uncertainty of inflation.”